2021: SUNDAY Handbuilding Workshop

 Want to give a Workshop as a gift?
 Find our Gift Cards here.

-Please read about changes and measures we have introduced in response to Covid19.
+Please read our Workshops Covid Measures here.
 Please get in touch if you have any questions.

 Should I wear a mask?

 As per HSE and the government's regulations you will be required to wear a mask during the workshop.

 This pottery class will suit beginners looking for an introduction to working with clay, or those who have worked with clay before and would like a simple refresher.
 Participants will learn the basics required to make a simple object.
 To reach the classroom you will have to use stairs and there is no lift in the building.

 What should I wear/bring?